hardenedlinux/harbian-qa/syzkaller/design_implementation_intro.md

 The original syzkaller can only by constraining enable and disable syscalls to do a targeted fuzzing.
 Lots of code will be covered although we are not interested.
 And collect the testcase that trigger such edge will occupy a considerable proportion in the corpus while syzkaller generating and mutating new testcases base on corpus statistic.
 So, it will slow down the exploring and exploiting of the target.
 Also, in some cases, you may want to specify a code position gradient to tell fuzzer how to evolve testcases to touch the target position gradually.
 Or, you just want to fuzz some functions more frequently, maybe because of its complexity or importance.
 To make syzkaller a more targeted fuzzer, we implement a coverage filter and integrate it into syzkaller.
 It is not so rare in [userspace fuzzer](http://sharcs-project.eu/m/filer_public/48/8c/488c5fb7-9aad-4c87-ab9c-5ff251ebc73d/vuzzer_ndss17.pdf).
 And we try to implement it without patching kernel and can be flexibly configured in syzkaller.
 Even PCs weight can be change dynamically in fuzzing time.

 More design detail and usage can be found [here](cover_filter.md).
 Except how to implement coverage filter efficiently, we also show you some examples of how to use LLVM analysis information to create weighted PCs table to tell customized syzkaller how to evolve testcases.

+* Coverage filter has been merged by syzkaller, refer to [final section](#6-features-merged-by-syzkaller).

 ## 2.2 Syzkaller resource base on kernel state